2015 FIFA corruption case: Laws used in charging

-The Department of Justice has not charged anybody at FIFA with bribery.
+The Department of Justice has not charged anyone at FIFA with bribery.
 Prosecutors have instead alleged racketeering, wire fraud, and money laundering conspiracies under the Racketeer Influenced and Corrupt Organizations Act (RICO) Act, which was intended for use against the Mafia.
 In addition, officials have been charged with violations of the Travel Act.
 The relevant part of the law essentially says that it is illegal to engage in interstate or foreign travel, or use the mails or "any facility in interstate commerce" to promote, manage, establish or carry on an illegal activity.
 That activity can be illegal under either federal or state law.

 Bribery is definitely included on the list of what is considered an illegal activity under the Travel Act.
 Any relevant transaction, even if it is only tangentially related to America, can be targeted.
 In one instance, a representative of First Caribbean International Bank in the Bahamas flew to New York to pick up a cheque for $250,000 (the alleged bribe) from the bribe recipient to transport it safely back to the defendant's bank account.